kdeldycke/kevin-deldycke-blog/content/posts/git-commit-history-reconstruction.md

     :::bash
     $ git rebase --interactive init

 But I haven't succeeded yet.
 So I left these commits unsorted for now.
 I may write another blog post in the future if I find a way to cleanly sort them.
-In the mean time, If you have a solution, I'll be happy to ear that !
+In the mean time, If you have a solution, I'll be happy to ear that!

 Finally, when we have something that looks good, we can push our changes to our remote GitHub repository: